serhii-matsyshyn/oop_2022_lab_9/README.md

 #### Set order status to processed:
 When order status is set to processed, user will receive email (or receive information in other way) about it.
+It uses Observer pattern to notify Customer when Order is processed.
 GET http://localhost:8080/api/order/{orderId}/set-order-processed

 Example information in email: